Want to jump straight to the best ETF broker? Check out Interactive Brokers.

-The fund holds about $1.6 billion in assets, the vast majority of which are futures contracts to buy and sell crude oil that originates from corporations based in the United States.
+The fund holds about $1.6 billion in assets.
+The vast majority are futures contracts to buy and sell crude oil from corporations based in the United States.

-Because the ETF invests almost entirely in one specific niche of the oil market, it is exceptionally volatile and subject to seasonal and unexpected price fluctuations.
-You’ll want to use the United States Oil Fund as only a small percentage of your overall portfolio, especially if you’re close to retirement.
+The ETF invests almost entirely in 1 specific niche of the oil market, so it is exceptionally volatile and subject to seasonal and unexpected price fluctuations.
+At the same time, this makes the fund easy to research because you know the oil it tracks.
+You’ll want to use the United States Oil Fund as only a small percentage of your overall portfolio — especially if you’re close to retirement.

 4. iShares U.S. Oil & Gas Exploration & Production ETF (IEO)